 Between January and November 2020, Frontex registered a total of 116,840 illegal crossings at the external borders of the EU.
-This figure implies a decrease of 7.8 % in comparison to the 126,730 cases recorded during the first eleven months of 2019.
-The moderate decrease that was observed, however, was largely caused by one-off effects from the tight travel restrictions introduced by EU Member States in March.
-As a result, irregular arrivals decreased at the most drastic rate on record.
-In April, the related numbers were almost 80 % lower than during the same month the previous year.
+This figure implies a decrease of 7.8% in comparison to the 126,730 cases recorded during the first eleven months of 2019.
+The observed moderate decrease, however, is largely caused by one-off effects of the tight travel restrictions introduced by EU Member States in March.
+As a result, irregular arrivals decreased in the most drastic fashion on record.
+In April the related numbers were almost 80 % lower than during the same month of last year.
 But as soon as travel restrictions were lifted, figures went up again.
-In July they had almost reached the levels of the previous year and this trend continued in subsequent months.
+In July they had almost reached the levels of last year and this trend continued in subsequent months.